facebook/buck2/docs/about/why.md

 - There are not yet mechanisms to build in release mode (that should be achieved by modifying the toolchain).
-- Windows/Mac builds are still in progress; open-source code is mostly tested on Linux.

 If none of that puts you off, [give Buck2 a go](../getting_started/index.md)!